c314xFl/Text-Editor/README.md

-# Text-Editor
+# Text Editor

-Some kind of primitive text editor
+Basically this program has very limited features that can modify a text